cost of delaying software refactoring pre-exit

 6. Talent Drain and Recruitment Challenges

-Top engineers, the ones who understand domain-driven security and PostgreSQL hardening, don't want to work on outdated, messy codebases.
-They crave impactful work, not endless bug fixing in a fragile monolith.
-I've seen companies struggle to recruit and retain senior talent because their tech stack is a graveyard of outdated practices.
-This isn't just about hiring.
-It's about losing your best people to companies with more modern, maintainable systems.
-You can't build defense-grade systems without defense-grade engineers.
+Top engineers — the ones who understand domain-driven security, advanced PostgreSQL hardening, and secure API development — don't want to work on outdated, messy codebases.
+They crave impactful work, solving complex problems with modern tools, not endlessly debugging a fragile monolith built on ancient frameworks.
+I've seen companies struggle immensely to recruit and retain senior talent because their tech stack is a graveyard of outdated practices, offering little opportunity for professional growth or innovation.
+This isn't just about hiring; it's about losing your best people to competitors with more modern, maintainable systems.
+The cost of high turnover, combined with the difficulty of attracting new talent, leads to a vicious cycle: fewer skilled engineers means more technical debt, which further deters talent.
+You can't build defense-grade systems, capable of withstanding 2026's sophisticated threats and meeting CMMC 2.0 standards, without defense-grade engineers, and those engineers demand a codebase that respects their expertise and allows them to perform at their best.

 Key Takeaway